VanTanev/ivantanev.com/content/blog/make-jest-faster/index.md

 }
 ```

+## Update 2021-03-29

+While a lot of people have reported great results, I have seen some indication that on older Intel CPUs without hyperthreading the above setting results in a performance degradation.
+You should benchmark and validate for your particular setup.

 ## How Jest selects the number of workers to use

 The [Jest test runner](https://github.com/facebook/jest)—that is also supplied by default with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html)—does not run optimally out of the box.